Wednesday has been deadliest day in reported coronavirus deaths in US

 New York’s hospitals have enough personal protection equipment for only the next two weeks, Cuomo said.
 The state also needs about 30,000 ventilators.
 As of noon Wednesday, the state had 4,000 ventilators in hospitals, had 4,000 more on the way from the federal government, had purchased another 7,000 and is “still shopping,” the governor said.

-The ventilators are the “difference between life and death for thousands of New Yorkers,” New York City Mayor Bill de Blasio said.
+The ventilators are the “difference between life and death for thousands of New Yorkers,” de Blasio said.

 In addition, the state needs another 140,000 beds and 40,000 intensive care beds, on top of the roughly 53,000 beds it already has, Cuomo has said.